jonathantree/UFOs/README.md

 Data: /static/js/data.js

 ## Results
+There are 5 possible filters which can be used singularly or in combination to further refine the results.
+The user will enter in the search criteria in the dialog box under each search criteria and press `Enter`.
+This will apply the filter and display the new results matching the search criteria defined.
 The table without any filters set is built using the following JavaScript code:
 #### *app.js*
 ```javascript